By Jacque Lynn Schultz, C.P.D.T., Companion Animal Programs Adviser. National Outreach and Pamela J. Reid, Ph.D., ASPCA

 You may have set it up so that your dog becomes fearful in response to the “come” command.
 If you create apprehension about going to you, your dog won’t be eager to come, Dunbar says.
 This mostly happens as a result of calling your dog when you’re mad because they’re doing something you don’t want them to do.
 If “come” is associated with anger and followed immediately with a scolding or punishment, you establish the command as a negative.

 “Come” Means the Fun Ends

-Your dog will be hesitant to come if she knows it’s always the least appealing option.
-If you get in the habit of mostly beckoning when it’s time to perform grooming tasks she’s not too fond of or to leave the dog park, she won’t like following the command.
-Call to her for the fun stuff, too, and find ways to make the unpleasant things better.
-For example, when leashing your pup to leave the park, take a moment to play with her, have her perform a trick to get a treat, let her keep the stick she found and allow her to explore her environment on the way out, rather than becoming strictly business, recommends Jolanta Benal, CPDT-KA, CBCC-KA, on QuickAndDirtyTips.com.
+Your dog will be hesitant to come if they know it’s always the least appealing option.
+If you get in the habit of mostly beckoning when it’s time to perform grooming tasks they’re not too fond of or to leave the dog park, they won’t like following the command.
+Call to them for the fun stuff, too, and find ways to make the unpleasant things better.
+For example, when leashing your pup to leave the park, take a moment to play with them, have your dog perform a trick to get a treat, let them keep the stick they found and allow them to explore their environment on the way out, rather than becoming strictly business, recommends Jolanta Benal, CPDT-KA, CBCC-KA, on QuickAndDirtyTips.com.

 Getting Your Dog to Come When Called

 While it may be frustrating when your dog doesn’t comply with your recall cue, it’s well worth the time and effort to train them.
 Training your dog to come makes everything easier, and it could save their life one day.